dingjiansw101/RoITransformer_DOTA/README.md

+## Disclaimer
-This is the official code for [Learning RoI Transformer for Detecting Oriented Objects in Aerial Images](https://arxiv.org/abs/1812.00155)
+This is the official repo of paper [Learning RoI Transformer for Detecting Oriented Objects in Aerial Images](https://arxiv.org/abs/1812.00155)

 This code is based on deformable convolution network

+We refactored the code and retrained the model.
+There are slight differences in the final accuracy.

 mmdetection version is on the way